The Trashmen: "Surfin' Bird" as first success

 The Trashmen's biggest hit was 1963's "Surfin' Bird", which reached No. 4 on the Billboard Hot 100 in the latter part of that year.
 The song was a combination of two R&B hits by the Rivingtons, "The Bird's the Word" and "Papa-Oom-Mow-Mow".
 The song was recorded at Kay Bank Studios in Minneapolis.
 Early pressings of the single credit the Trashmen's drummer and vocalist Steve Wahrer as the composer, but following a threat from The Rivingtons' legal counsel, the writing credit was removed from Wahrer and transferred to the members of The Rivingtons.

 The song was later covered by the Ramones, the Cramps, Silverchair, The Psychotic Petunias, Pee-wee Herman, Equipe 84, and the thrash metal band Sodom.
 It has also been featured in several films, including Full Metal Jacket, Fred Claus, Pink Flamingos, Back to the Beach, and The Big Year.

 "Surfin' Bird" was the subject of the episode "I Dream of Jesus" of the television series Family Guy, sending the song to No. 8 on the iTunes Top 10 Rock songs chart and No. 50 on the UK Singles Chart in 2009.
 It has since become a running gag on the show.

 In 2010, a Facebook campaign was launched to send the song to No. 1 in the UK over the Christmas season; this was largely intended (as with Rage Against the Machine's "Killing in the Name", in 2009) as a protest against the takeover of the Christmas No. 1 spot by The X Factor winner's song.
 The track debuted in the UK Top Ten for the first time on December 19, at No. 3.

 It was also featured in the video game Battlefield Vietnam.

 Disbanding

 Beyond "Surfin' Bird", The Trashmen experienced limited success.
 In 1964, "Bird Dance Beat" reached No. 30 on the Billboard Hot 100 in the United States and was a top 10 hit in Canada.
 The group disbanded in 1967.
 A four-CD box set of their work was released by Sundazed Music.

+At the height of their success in late 1964, entertainment columnist Will Jones published a satirical rumor in his newspaper column, joking that The Beatles and The Trashmen were planning to merge into a massive pop supergroup named "The Litterbugs".
+The widely circulated joke reflected the band's prominent status in American youth culture and media exposure at the time.